NiaOrg/NiaPy/docs/source/guides/git_beginners.rst

 your pull request, just push the updates to GitHub.
 Your pull request will automatically track the changes on your development branch and update.

-When pull request is successfuly created, make sure you follow activity on your pull request.
-It may occour that the maintainer of project will ask you to do some more changes or fix something on your pull request before merging it to master branch.
+When pull request is successfully created, make sure you follow activity on your pull request.
+It may occur that the maintainer of project will ask you to do some more changes or fix something on your pull request before merging it to master branch.